jcvdav/villasenor-derbez/content/home/join.md

 # Undergraduate / Masters opportunities

-Undergraduate students interested in joining my lab.
+Undergraduate students interested in joining my lab may do so via [MSC 411 / 412](https://undergraduate.earth.miami.edu/academics/independent-research/index.html).
+Please contact me to inquire about potential opportunities.
+You should be comfortable working independently in R. A great resource to get you started is the [R for Data Science](https://r4ds.hadley.nz/) book, as well as my [course materials](https://jcvdav.github.io/EVR_628/).